 GEOS-Chem writes a restart file at the end of each simulation.
 This allows a long simulation to be split into several individal run stages.

-For example, the restart file that was created at 00:00 UTC on August 1, 2016 is named: GEOSChem.
-Restart.20160801\0000z.nc4.
-The z indicates "Zulu" time, which is another name for UTC.
+For example, the restart file that was created at 00:00 UTC on August 1, 2019 is named: GEOSChem.Restart.20190801_0000z.nc4.
+The z character indicates "Zulu" time (aka UTC).

-GEOS-Chem restart files are created in the top-level of your GEOS-Chem run directory directory (and NOT in the OutputDir/ folder, which is where History diagnostic files are created.
+GEOS-Chem restart files are created in the Restarts / folder of your GEOS-Chem run directory directory.